RamintaB/RamintaB/README.md

 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning python, sql, data visualization
 - 👩‍💻 I’m looking to collaborate on data analytics
+- 💻 Also looking for job opportunities in data analytics

 <!---